-This post shares an easy, step-by-step guide for how to grow broccoli sprouts from broccoli seeds.
+This post shares an easy, step-by-step guide for how to grow broccoli sprouts.
 It only takes a few days to grow your own superfood sprouts without any dirt.
-Learn how to make fresh sprouts right on your kitchen countertop.
+Learn how to make fresh sprouts in a jar right on your kitchen countertop.

 fresh broccoli sprouts in a bowl on table with purple flowers.